The media is filled with articles about students experiencing high levels of stress on college campuses.

 But parents can make a difference.

-We have to responsibility to explicitly inform our kids that they have choices and that the choices they make will always have consequences.
+We have the responsibility to explicitly inform our kids that they have choices and that the choices they make will always have consequences.

 (3) Remind Our Kids It Is O.K.
 To Ask For Help